|

 are inscribed with auspicious symbols, prayers, and mantras.

-Derived from Bön, Tibet's pre-Buddhist religion, prayer flags are seen
+Derived from Bön, Tibet's pre-Buddhist religion, prayer flags are

-flags are fastened to eaves, sewn onto ropes to be displayed
+prayer flags are fastened to eaves, sewn onto ropes to be displayed

 horizontally, or fastened to wooden poles for vertical display.
-It is
+It

-believed that these flags are a means to create an auspicious
+is believed that these flags are a means to create an auspicious

 environment and accumulate positive karma by having blessed prayers